Sunday, June 14, 2020

 Occupation: physician.

-Rudolph Vampill was born in Breslau (now the Polish city of Wrocław) to unknown parents.
-At the time, Breslau was part of the Kingdom of Prussia, but Vampill consistently described himself as Polish in records.
+Rudolph Vampill was born in Breslau (Wrocław, Poland), then part of the Kingdom of Prussia, to unknown parents.
+Although born in Prussia, he consistently described himself as Polish.

-Several accounts say that Vampill lived in Leipzig and received medical training in Berlin and Vienna.
-In America, Vampill described himself as a professor of music and a member of the Vienna Royal Academy of Arts.
-Vampill also lived in Cuba according to one obituary, although it is unclear whether that was before or after he immigrated to America.
+He reportedly lived in Leipzig and received medical training in Berlin and Vienna.
+In the United States, Vampill described himself as a professor of music and a member of the Vienna Royal Academy of Arts.
+An obituary also stated that he lived in Cuba, though it is unclear whether that was before or after his emigration.

-As a young man, Vampill fought for the Kingdom of Hungary in the 1848 Hungarian Revolution against the Austrian Empire.
-He served under the Polish General Józef Bem and was a captain in the Hungarian Dragoons.
-He participated in several battles and was wounded.
-The revolution was defeated in 1849.
+As a young man, Vampill participated in the 1848 Hungarian Revolution against the Austrian Empire.
+He served under the Polish General Józef Bem as a captain in the Hungarian Dragoons.
+He was wounded in battle during the campaign.

-After he'd been teaching music in North Carolina for a few years, Vampill received medical training.
-In 1857, he received an M.D. from the College of Medicine of Maryland (which is now part of University of Maryland).
-As part of his studies, he submitted a dissertation on the disease croup.
-By 1858, he had moved to Hillsborough, North Carolina, but he moved to South Carolina 2 years later (in 1860).
-In South Carolina, he lived in Little Rock and Mullin's Depot (which became Mullins in 1872) in Marion County.
+After several years of teaching music in North Carolina, Vampill pursued formal medical training.
+In 1857, he received an M.D. from the College of Medicine of Maryland (now part of the University of Maryland).
+His dissertation focused on the disease croup.
+By 1858, he had relocated to Hillsborough, North Carolina, and in 1860, he moved to South Carolina, residing in Little Rock and Mullins Depot (now Mullins) in Marion County.

-Vampill's activities during the Civil War are poorly documented.
-He appears to have remained in Marion county, working as a physician and tending to his vineyard.
-An October 1863 newspaper advertisement announces that he was selling a 100 acre planation near Marion.
+Vampill's activities during the Civil War are not well documented.
+He appears to have remained in Marion county, working as a physician and tending to agriculture.
+An October 1863 newspaper advertisement noted that he was selling a 100-acre plantation near Marion.

 Sketch of compound engine-jack